 - Use a simple one-line description of the referendum as the position name, such as Bylaw amendment to lengthen terms for Directors.

 - Turn on position descriptions and copy the existing bylaw text into the position description.
 A link to this full description will display immediately below the referendum name on the ballot so the voter may click that to read a full description of the bylaw change.
-Then use strikethroughs to show the text that is to be removed from the bylaw and use text coloring to show the new text that will take its place.
+Then use strikethroughs to show the text to be removed from the bylaw and use text coloring to show the new text that will take its place.

 - Use short voting options such as Adopt or Reject; Accept or Decline; Yes or No; whatever might be appropriate for your situation.